Steaming hay vs. soaking hay for horses

-Perhaps.
-There are many benefits to soaking or steaming hay, and a few differences between the methods that might affect which method you choose.
-Generally speaking, the main reasons to soak or steam your horse’s hay boil down to respiratory disorders and metabolic disorders.
-Steaming and soaking hay both reduce the number of particulates that your horse can breath in and can reduce the sugar levels in hay.
+- Steaming and soaking hay both reduce the number of particulates that your horse can breathe in and can reduce the “sugar” levels in the hay.
 Both methods vary a little bit also.

 - Reduces the mold and fungal spores.